rticommunity/rticonnextdds-dpse-examples/AdminConsole/README.md

  </element>
 ```

-Once you have done that you can open Admin Console and click on the "Preferences"
+Once you have update that path, you can open Admin Console and click on the "Preferences"
 button or select the menu View->Preferences.
-You will see a pop-up window like the
+You will see the following pop-up
-following:
+window:

 ![join](img/join_domain.jpg)